-- In case a student wants to transfer into a different program, he must meet with his Director of Education and explain his reason for the request. - The Director of Education sits with the student and identifies the student's concerns and refers the matter to the Director. - The student then has to go through a second session of counseling with the Director who tries to make sure that the change of program is going to benefit the student. - The Director contacts the accounting department and makes sure that all the financial obligations have been met by the student. - The student must fill out and sign the "Transfer Request Form" for Program Transfer and submit to the Director of Education.
-Upon receipt of this form from the student, depending on the schedule availability the student is authorized for the new program of choice. - The Director of Education makes sure that the student completes a new enrollment agreement.
-If the student has received the books for the previous program, the student must pay for the books of the original program.

-- Any student entering one of the educational programs at Infinity College is not guaranteed to receive academic and financial credit for courses taken at other institutions upon receipt of an official transcript from the other accredited institution and approval of those courses by the Director.
+- In case a student wants to transfer into a different program, he must meet with his President and explain his reason for the request. - The President sits with the student, identifies the student's concerns, and refers the matter to the Director. - The student then must go through a second session of counseling with the Director who tries to make sure that the change of program is going to benefit the student. - The Director contacts the accounting department and makes sure that the student has met all the financial obligations. - The student must fill out and sign the "Transfer Request Form" for Program Transfer and submit it to the President.
+Upon receipt of this form from the student, depending on the schedule availability the student is authorized for the new program of choice. - The President makes sure that the student completes a new enrollment agreement.
+If the student has received the books for the previous program, the student must pay for the books of the original program. - Any student entering one of the educational programs at Infinity College is not guaranteed to receive academic and financial credit for courses taken at other institutions upon receipt of an official transcript from the other accredited institution and approval of those courses by the Director.
 Students must follow the transfer policy to request transfer of credits.
 Due to the nature of Infinity College's curriculum, it is not guaranteed that transfer credits will be accepted from other institutions. - Student must take at least 80% of their program at Infinity College and receive at least a 2.0 in the program.
 Requests for transfer of credits shall occur during the first week of attendance. - Students must complete a transfer of credit form and submit official transcripts.
-The Director and/or Director of Education will evaluate all previous official transcripts and determine which courses, if any, will be accepted by the school.
-In addition, students must be in good standing at the previous school. - However, if the prospective student had previously attended Infinity College and did not complete his/her program of interest, then the student will be given credit for all clock hours and class work earned while attending Infinity College. - If at any time a student decides to change programs, the student must write a letter requesting to drop from the current program and transfer to another program and/or complete a change of program form.
+The Director and/or President will evaluate all previous official transcripts and determine which courses, if any, will be accepted by the school.
+In addition, students must be in good standing at the previous school. - However, if the prospective student had previously attended Infinity College and did not complete his/her program of interest, then the student will be given credit for all clock hours and class work earned while attending Infinity College.

+- If at any time a student decides to change programs, the student must write a letter requesting to drop out of the current program and transfer to another program and/or complete a change of program form.
 If the new program contains some of the same information as the previous program the student will be given credit for all clock hours and class work earned while attending Infinity College. - Refunds will be calculated, if applicable, according to the refund policy as stated in the enrollment agreement and this catalog.
 All students requesting to transfer programs within Infinity College will be charged a fee of \$25.